 Ryan works at Merrill Lynch and graduated with a BA in Economics from Boston College.
 Originally from Tennessee, he has lived in six other cities around the world: Singapore, Kuala Lumpur, Villahermosa, Mumbai, San Francisco, and Ft.
 Lauderdale.
 Aside from traveling he enjoys tennis, snowboarding, golf and powered parachuting.

-Sajji is a digital designer who graduated from The School of the Art Institute of Chicago with an emphasis in Design Psychology.
+Sajji is a digital designer who graduated from The School of the Art Institute of Chicago with an BFA in Design Psychology.
 She grew up in Chicago where she began her freelancing work with nonprofits and graphic design.
 Her after-hours and spare time include traveling, painting, karate, and SCUBA diving.
+She resides in Los Angeles.

 Bharat is a Structured Credit Trading analyst at Goldman Sachs.
 He graduated with a BA in Economics from The University of Pennsylvania and also matriculated from Pembroke College, University of Cambridge.
 Throughout high school and college, Bharat has been actively involved in the planning and coordination of non-profit events, including serving as Philanthropy Chair of his fraternity which supports The Ability Experience (formerly known as Push America).
 Bharat’s extracurricular pursuits include cricket, electronic dance music, and golf.